stuporglue/ged2json/README.md

         gender      : F|M|U,
-        refdate     : A reference date object for the earliest known date for the ancestor, refplace    : A reference set of coordinates for the earliest known geocoded place for the ancestor husb  	    : {A Family object},
+        refdate     : A reference date object for the earliest known date for the ancestor, refplace    : A reference set of coordinates for the earliest known geocoded place for the ancestor husb  	    : [An array of person IDs], wife        : [An array of person IDs], children    : {A child object},
-        wife        : {A Family object},
         parents     : [An array of parent IDs], events      : [An array of event objects]
     }

-### Family Object
+### Child Object

-The Family object is a hash of spoue IDs and an array of child IDs.
+A hash of all of a person's children, pointing at their other parent.

+Unknown parents are left as null (so the child Id key points to a null value)

+eg:

 {
-        spouseId : [An array of ChildIds]
+    childId1 : spouseId1,
+    childId2 : spouseId1,
+    childId3 : spouseId2,
+    childId4 : null
 }

 ### Event Objects

 Events have a type, a date and a place.
 If geocoding is selected the place string is attempted to be geocoded.

     {
-        type        : The GEDCOM event type,
-        date        : Event date object,
+        type        : The GEDCOM event type string, date        : {Event date object},
-        place       : String of place name,
+        place       : {Place object},
-        geo         : {GeoJSON Coordinates}
     }

 ### Date Objects

 Date objects are used for the individual and for events

+*Note*: Construction JavaScript Date objects means using 0-based month numbers.
+We follow that wacky convention.

     {
         raw         : The raw date string,
-        ymd         : The parsed date in Y-m-d format, y           : The parsed date's year only
+        y           : The parsed date's year only, m           : The parsed date's month only, d           : The parsed date's day only
     }

+### Place Object

+The place object represents a place with a string or coordinates

+*Note*: Coordinates are in GeoJSON coordinate order (long,lat)

+    {
+        raw     : The raw place string from the gedcom, geo     : [long,lat]
+    }

+## Sample Implementation

-## Examples
+### Examples

 Coming real soon.